Stay with an adult child who is a foreigner/a Polish citizen

 Before you apply, read our tips on how to fill in an application form.

-During your visit, you may also file other documents that are required to get a stamp in your passport.
+The next step will be an in-person appointment to submit your fingerprints.
+During the visit, you will also complete other documents required to obtain a stamp in your passport.

 What documents do I need?